Planet of Giants: Critical response

 At the BBC Programme Review Board after the broadcast of the first episode in November 1964, the director-general Hugh Greene was unimpressed by the story's concept; following the second episode's broadcast, he noted his disappointment at the serial and eagerness for the Daleks' return.
 An Audience Research Report on the first episode noted that the response had been positive, with praise directed at the props and special effects.

 Retrospective reviews of the serial were mixed.
 In The Discontinuity Guide (1995), Paul Cornell, Martin Day, and Keith Topping described the serial as "a strange mix of ecological [science fiction] and 'cops and gangsters'", finding it "good fun, if a little unrepresentative of the series".
 In The Television Companion (1998), David J. Howe and Stephen James Walker found difficulty in understanding why the serial was considered so important by the production team, and found the plot to be "one of the weakest" in the series so far; they praised Hill's performance, and enjoyed Hartnell and Russell, though noted that Ford was "rather less impressive".
 In 2008, Patrick Mulkern of Radio Times wrote that the story had ambition and impressive set design, but felt that "the drama itself is less than enthralling"; Mulkern noted that Barbara "[came] across as uncharacteristically wet" and described Simpson's score as "annoyingly childish".
 In 2012, DVD Talk's John Sinnott felt that the serial was a "solid installment", but considered it strange that the main characters do not interact with the criminals.
 Dave Golder of SFX described the serial as "undeniably slow, talky and lacking in excitement", particularly criticising Barbara's characterisation.
 Christopher Bahn of The A.V.
 Club appreciated the ambition of the serial but felt that it "never quite gels together" and the condensed final episodes hindered the overall story.

 Commercial releases

 A novelisation of Planet of Giants, written by Terrance Dicks, was published by Target Books in January 1990.
 It was the final First Doctor serial to be novelised.
 Dicks used the original rehearsal script for the first episode and a camera script for the scrapped final episode to restore the missing sequences.

 The serial was released on VHS by BBC Video in January 2002; it was the first commercially released story to receive the VidFIRE process.
-2 Entertain released the serial on DVD in August 2012; the release featured several special features, including audio commentaries, documentaries, and a recreation of the original third and fourth episodes using newly recorded dialogue and animation based on the original scripts.
-The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection.
+2 Entertain released the serial on DVD on 20 August 2012, alongside audio commentaries, documentaries, and a recreation of the original third and fourth episodes; the recreation, based on the original scripts, used animation and newly recorded dialogue by Ford and Russell, with John Guilor and Katherine Hadoke as the Doctor and Barbara.
+The serial was released on Blu-ray on 5 December 2022, alongside the rest of the second season as part of The Collection.